 My main area is extragalactic astronomy, with an emphasis on active galactic nuclei (AGN) and supermassive black holes (SMBHs).
 I consider myself a quasarologist for what I spend most of my time on.
 However, I am generally interested in topics in galaxy formation and observational cosmology, as well as other research topics in data science.

-I gratefully acknowledge support from the National Science Foundation, NASA, and the Alfred P. Sloan Foundation.
+I gratefully acknowledge funding support from the National Science Foundation, NASA, the Alfred P. Sloan Foundation, the Heising-Simons Foundation, and Research Corporation for Science Advancement.

 Quasars and their low-luminosity counterparts AGNs are accreting SMBHs.
 Because of their high luminosity due to the enormous energy output from the accretion disk, they can be observed up to very high redshift and thereby the very early Universe.
 These cosmological beacons are by themselves fascinating objects, and beg for an understanding of their formation and evolution in the cosmic landscape.
 They are also "believed" to have influenced their host galaxies in profound ways during their co-evolution with the hosts, via some feedback processes, the nature of which, however, is still largely elusive at this point.